 The Magnolia collection is located on the Kendal and Crosslands Campuses.
 There are 49 trees representing 25 taxa on the Kendal Campus and 33 trees representing 13 taxa on the Crosslands campus.
 The total for both campus is 82 trees representing 32 taxa.
 There are 6 taxa duplicated on both campuses.

 A detailed description of each of the 32 taxa listed below can be accessed by clicking on the botanical name.
-Maps showing actual locations on two separate maps can be accessed by clicking on under the heading "Campus Location."
+Maps showing actual locations on two separate campus maps can be accessed by clicking on the map name under the heading "Campus Location."

 Kendal Campus Magnolias